-By pursuing an IPO, Lyft is opening up its books to the public for the first time.
-The company generated $2.2 billion in revenue last year, a significant increase from the $1.1 billion it produced in 2017 and $343 million in 2016.
-That’s $8.1 billion generated in bookings off more than one billion rides, according to Lyft.
-The company claims to have served 30.7 million riders in the U.S. and Canada last year with its fleet of 1.9 million drivers.
+To go public, Lyft had to open its books to the public for the first time.
+We learned the company generated $2.2 billion in revenue in 2018, a significant increase from the $1.1 billion it produced in 2017, and the $343 million result it posted in 2016.
+The company claims to have served 30.7 million riders in the United States and Canada in 2017 with its fleet of 1.9 million drivers.

-That said, the company is still taking significant losses.
-The company generated a net loss of $911 million in 2018.
+Lyft is still taking significant losses.
+It generated a net loss of $911 million in 2018.
 That’s on top of losses of $687 million in 2017 and $683 million in 2016.
-It will now hope to draw in investor money to the tune of $100 million to start, with the possibility of changing that figure depending on investor interest, according to CNN.
+It will now hope to draw in investor money to the tune of $100 million, with the possibility of increasing that figure depending on investor interest, according to CNN.

-In addition to showing its books, Lyft has also revealed some of its plans for future growth.
-Within the company’s S-1 filing document with the SEC, the company revealed its interest in autonomous cars.
-According to the company, it’s approaching driverless vehicles with a two-pronged strategy: by opening up its platform to developers of autonomous vehicles and by working on its own proprietary technology for self-driving cars.
+In addition to showing its books, Lyft also talked about some of its plans for future growth.
+Within its S-1 filing document with the U.S. Securities and Exchange Commission, the company revealed its ever-growing interest in autonomous cars.
+It explained that it’s approaching driverless vehicles with a two-pronged strategy: By opening up its platform to developers of autonomous cars and by working on its own proprietary technology for self-driving vehicles.
 The company also acknowledged that autonomous vehicles could result in a “loss of income to human drivers.”

 Lyft has already started to test its self-driving technology on public roads.
 In 2018, it announced its autonomous shuttles had completed 5,000 rides in the Las Vegas area.
 The prototypes are commonly seen driving themselves down The Strip.